Kangleipak

 Kangleipak was an ancient, lesser known civilisation, consisting of the modern day Manipur, India which is still known to some residents as Kangleipak, and other neighbouring regions.
-The Kangla served as the foremost capital city of this realm from the 15th century BCE, up to medieval times.
+The Kangla served as the foremost capital city of this realm from the 33 BCE, up to medieval times.

-The grand statues of Kanglashas, the dragon lions, standing inside the Kangla.

 The ancient temple (rebuilt) of Lord Pakhangba inside the Kangla.

 History

 The Kingdom of Kangleipak (present-day Manipur, India) was an independent monarchy with a rich cultural and political history.
 Traditionally believed to have been founded in 33 CE by King Nongdā Lāiren Pākhangbā, Kangleipak was ruled by Meitei kings, who established a distinct administrative system and patronised the indigenous Sanamahism religion.

 Throughout its history, Kangleipak experienced periods of internal consolidation, external conflicts, and cultural exchanges with neighbouring regions, including Burma (Myanmar) and Assam.
 The kingdom saw a significant transformation during the reign of Gharib Niwaz (1709–1748), who expanded its territory and introduced Hinduism as a dominant religious influence.

 In the 19th century, the Anglo-Manipur relations intensified, culminating in the Anglo-Manipur War of 1891, after which the British annexed the kingdom, making it a princely state under British rule.
 Following India’s independence in 1947, Kangleipak was merged into the Indian Union in 1949, leading to its present status as the state of Manipur.